 Yet, in the years since I received an MS diagnosis, I’ve had to adapt, adjust and change my ways of staying active.

-Continuing to be active with MS
+How I continue to be active with MS

 I’d always been an attacker, but MS fatigue began to affect how much sprinting I could manage.
-I gradually moved into a defensive position, which I enjoyed more than I expected!
+I gradually moved into a defensive position, which I enjoyed more than expected!

 With how my MS was progressing, particularly my fatigue, I knew I would have to find an alternative to playing hockey.